 The siftr_index defines the index of the column of the statistic to plot for SIFTR log files.
-The webl0g_index defines the index of the column of the statistic to plot for Webl0G log files.
-If one has only SIFTR or only Webl0G log files the other index does not need to be specified.
-But for experiments with SIFTR and Webl0G log files both indexes must be specified.
+The webl0g_index defines the index of the column of the statistic to plot for Web10G log files.
+If one has only SIFTR or only Web10G log files the other index does not need to be specified.
+But for experiments with SIFTR and Web10G log files both indexes must be specified.
 By default both indexes are set to plot CWND.
 The lists of available statistics (including the column numbers) are in the SIFTR README [16] and the Web10G documentation [17].

-Note currently the underlying plot function for analyse_throughput, analyse_spp_rtt, analyse_cwnd, analyse_tcp_rtt, analyse_tcp_stat can only plot 12 different time series on a single graph.
+4) Limits on the number of series per graph: Currently the underlying plot function for analyse_throughput, analyse_spp_rtt, analyse_cwnd, analyse_tcp_rtt, analyse_tcp_stat can only plot 12 different time series on a single graph.
 If the number of data series to plot is larger than 12, multiple graphs are generated with a <graph_number> at the end of each file name to indicate the number of the graph in the series of graphs (graph number starting from 1).